 You can choose to make strawberry mini Bundt cakes or one large one.
 So either use six mini pans or one regular size one.
 The first thing to do is beat the sugar with the butter.
 The easiest way to do this is with a stand mixer.
 Eggs, milk, sour cream, vanilla, and strawberry flavouring also go into this mixture.

 The flour, baking powder and salt are then combined along with some food colouring.
 That’s the cake batter all done and now you just have to pour it into the Bundt pan (or mini pans) and bake it (or them!) in the oven.

 One of the best things about this easy strawberry dessert recipe is the glaze.
 If you’re making it for a birthday or as dessert for Mother’s Day, Easter or a shower, you will want to get the glaze just right.

 The glaze for this strawberry cake made with jello is simple.
 It’s a basic combination of powdered sugar, milk and strawberry flavouring.
 Simply whisk everything together in a bowl until combined.
 Remember not to pour the glaze over the cake until it’s completely cool though.
 Give the glaze at least five minutes to set before serving.

-Strawberry Cake from Scratch: Tips!
+Strawberry Bundt Cake Recipe Tips!